AffekeNommu/TemperatureThing/README.md

 # TemperatureThing
 ESP8266 and NTC temperature website and logging
-Using a LoLin NodeMCU ESP8266 module and a 10k NTC thermistor to display temperature readings in a website and email a summary at the end of the day.
+Using a LoLin NodeMCU ESP8266 module and a 10k NTC thermistor to display temperature readings in a website and log readings every 15 minutes to a MySQL database in the cloud with a PHP website to display.

 Info links for libraries etc:
 Setting up ESP8266 with Arduino info is here: http://arduino-esp8266.readthedocs.io/en/latest/installing.html